NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 • Incredibly good cooling performance, especially for a memory foam mattress

-• Motion transfer is very low
+• Motion transfer is extremely low

 • Fast response time of 0.5 seconds